Joe E. Legend

-Joseph Edward Hitchen (born September 2, 1969) is a Canadian retired professional wrestler and trainer, known under his ring name Joe E. Legend.
-He also wrestled for the World Wrestling Federation (WWF) from 2000 to 2001 under the ring name Just Joe.
+Joseph Edward Hitchen (born September 2, 1969) is a Canadian professional wrestler and trainer, known under his ring name Joe E. Legend.
+He also wrestled for the World Wrestling Federation (WWF, now WWE) from 2000 to 2001 under the ring name Just Joe.

 Professional wrestling career

 Early career (1992–1997)

 Joe Legend began wrestling in Canada before becoming a part of the successful tag team Sex and Violence with Sexton Hardcastle in the Detroit area.
 His debut match was against Zakk Wyld (Keith Assoun) in Brampton.
 Ontario in 1992.
+From 1992 to 1993 he worked in Japan.
 During 1997, Sex and Violence were a part of a bigger gang which was known as THUG Life, which was composed of Legend, Hardcastle, Christian Cage, Zakk Wyld, Bloody Bill Skullion and Rhino Richards.
 Among his catchphrases used was "Heroes come and heroes go, but legends live forever!"

 Touring Europe (1998–present)

 Hitchen later competed under XL Legend in the Catch Wrestling Association which is based in Germany.
 He later teamed with Rhino Richards to win the vacant World Tag Team Championships by defeating Rico de Cuba and August Smisl on October 10, 1998, in Hanover, Germany.
 The title was vacated in October 1998 when Rhino Richards left the promotion after signing with Extreme Championship Wrestling.
-After his departure from the WWF in the spring of 2001, Legend found success in Germany and England.
+Legend found success in Germany and England.

 In April 2005, he was one of the lead trainers of Celebrity Wrestling in the United Kingdom on ITV.
 This Saturday evening reality show saw celebrities learn wrestling and compete in challenge matches.
 After a few weeks the program was set to be cancelled, but instead was moved to Sunday morning to finish its final episodes.

 He can now be found wrestling in and around the United Kingdom for promotions such as All Star Wrestling, working regular shows at Butlins holiday parks after throwing out an open challenge to potential rivals for his Pan Pacific and GSA heavyweight titles.
 He has also toured Wales for both Orig Williams and Alan Ravenhill.

 During his time in the now defunct Frontier Wrestling Alliance he wrestled for the FWA British Heavyweight Championship in a five-way match at The Champions Series Final on January 5, 2006, in Hoddesdon, Hertfordshire, England, but was defeated by Hade Vansen.

 Hitchen also has wrestled in many other countries around the continent, countries such as Denmark, Poland, Italy, France, Portugal, Austria, Russia, Switzerland, Netherlands, Belgium and Greece.
 Overall, he wrestled in more than 24 countries around the world.

 In 2014, in February he lost to David Hart Smith in a DWA/PWF match in Germany.
 Then he lost to Andrei Ivanov in Pro Wrestling Showdown in the Netherlands.
 In March he lost to Wolfgang in Premier British Wrestling.
 In April and May he competed in German organizations Deutsche Wrestling Allianz, German Hurricane Wrestling, Westside Xtreme Wrestling and Power of Wrestling.